 You can only test your website from the default location, but with a registered account, you can conduct tests from servers around the world without an account, i.e., Sydney, Australia.
 So, we recommend signing up and running the test from different locations, browsers, and connection types.

-GTmetrix also offers website monitoring tools to constantly test the page load times of your website and notify website owners when it’s underperforming.
+GTmetrix also offers website monitoring tools to constantly test your website’s page load times and notify website owners when it’s underperforming.

 4. Uptrends

 The Uptrends tool, trusted among web developers, allows you to run a site speed test from either of the ten locations available.
-You can check the speed and performance of your website on desktop and mobile devices.
+You can check your website’s speed and performance on desktop and mobile devices.

 Registering for a paid Uptrends Synthetic account will get alerts, basic monitors, message credits, and more.